ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 The proof value is a binary octet string that is opaque to applications.
 Individual proof-supporting algorithms are responsible for the contents and security of the proof value along with any required internal structures to it.

-Implementations will also be required to provide optional arguments for each payload as input into the `proove` step.
+Implementations will also be required to provide optional arguments for each payload as input into the `prove` step.
 These arguments can be used for generating predicate proofs, linking options, etc.

-Algorithms SHOULD generate a new un-correlatable proof value during the `proove` step.
+Algorithms SHOULD generate a new un-correlatable proof value during the `prove` step.
 A JWP may also be single-use, where correlation across multiple derivations is not a factor.

 # Serializations